 Many residents on both sides of the border have dual-citizenship, and their example of harmonious living has drawn the attention of international leaders trying to solve border and territory disputes, including advisors to the Israeli prime minister.

 Brazzaville, Republic of the Congo, and Kinshasa, Democratic Republic of the Congo, are the closest national capitals in the world, separated by a five-minute flight or a five-mile boat ride across the Congo River.
 The cities were established as separate French and Belgian colonies, and their history of colonial competition and distrust seeps into their modern-day relations.
 It wasn’t until 2019 that the two cities were able to agree upon building a bridge to connect them.

 The 15 million people living between the two cities flow freely, despite political and historical tension.
 Teachers, students, and workers fly from one side to the other, and periods of violence on one side have often meant waves of migration to the other.
-One micro-example took place after the Republic of the Congo President Laurent-Désiré Kabila was shot and assassinated and the perpetrators allegedly fled and went into hiding in Brazzaville.
+One small example took place after the Republic of the Congo President Laurent-Désiré Kabila was shot and assassinated and the perpetrators allegedly fled and went into hiding in Brazzaville.

 The cross-border exchange isn’t all negative nor mundane.
 One cultural aspect both cities share is the Sapeur subculture and style.
 The name Sapeur comes from the acronym of the group, Société des Ambianceurs et des Personnes Élégante, meaning “Society of Tastemakers and Elegant People.”